Steve Czaban: Chicago and Charlotte

 In late 1994, Czaban moved to Chicago to host the morning show on the One-On-One Sports radio network.
 While in Chicago he met Bob Madden and Brian Nelson, the hosts of Bob & Brian, and added The Sports Report with Steve Czaban segment to their show under the title of "Original Sports Donkey".
 He hosted until his departure in 2018.

-In 1998, Czaban was hired by WFNZ based in Charlotte, North Carolina as their afternoon sports show host, but exited in June 1999.
+In 1998, Czaban was hired by WFNZ based in Charlotte, North Carolina, as their afternoon sports show host, but exited in June 1999.

 Return to WTEM

 The Sports Reporters

-After six months at ESPN Radio, Czaban rejoined Pollin in 2000 for The Sports Reporters, which aired on Washington, D.C.-based WTEM.
-The duo raised controversy in December 2012 when commenting on then 50-year-old transgender Mission College basketball player Gabrielle Ludwig.
+After six months at ESPN Radio, Czaban rejoined Pollin in 2000 for The Sports Reporters, which aired on Washington, D.C.–based WTEM.
+In an incident that Yahoo Sports labeled as an example of "bigotry and ignorance", the duo raised controversy in December 2012 when commenting on then 50-year-old transgender Mission College basketball player Gabrielle Ludwig.
+During the segment Czaban refereed to Ludwig as "it" and said, "Don't go playing sports saying 'But I've got the rights of everyone else.'
+Yeah, you've got the rights to live as a human being, you know, with other people respecting you and everything else, but athletics is different."
+Following outcry from various LGBTQ advocacy groups, Czaban issued a ten-second apology, which OutSports.com called one of "least sincere non-apologies in history."
 The comments resulted in suspensions for both hosts.

 The Drive

 After a 13-year run, in July 2013 ESPN 980 announced that Pollin would be replaced as Czaban's co-host by former Washington Redskins tight end Chris Cooley.
 With the departure of Pollin, The Sports Reporters was discontinued while the new show, The Drive with Cooley and Czabe, debuted on August 1, 2013 and included Al Galdi.
 He signed a three-year extension to continue hosting the show on January 6, 2014.